centrahq/api-documentation/pages/05.api-references/02.graphql-integration-api/05.examples/01.dtc/docs.md

 **Cost Constraint**

 - The new shipping cost must be a positive number.
-- The proposed shipping price should be equal to or less than the current value.
+- The proposed shipping price should be equal to or less than the current value, or 0.

 **History Logging**